 - Excessive traffic noise is linked to several health effects including stress, cognitive impairment in children, disrupted sleep and even heart disease.

 - 20’s Plenty for Us has produced 20 questions and answers about 20mph limits, highlighting benefits and common misconceptions.

-The scorecard measures the proportion of a borough’s roads that are under some form of Controlled Parking (data supplied by AppyWay).
+The Scorecard measures the proportion of a borough’s roads that are under some form of Controlled Parking (with data supplied by AppyWay).
 Controlled Parking Zones (CPZs) are areas where on-street parking is controlled during specified times.
 They are the most effective way of managing parking demand, are commonly used in busy areas across the UK and play an important role in encouraging the shift towards more sustainable modes of transport.

 Parking permits do represent a new cost for car-owing residents (though this can be kept low).
 But CPZs bring significant benefits to all Londoners.

 - CPZs reduce traffic and pollution by discouraging vehicles from driving through or to the borough, for example to park and commute.
 Fewer cars on local roads means less congestion, noise and air pollution.
 CPZs reduce commuter parking and discourage ‘switchable trips’ (short trips which could readily be made by other transport modes).

 - Less nuisance parking and better access for emergency and utility vehicles like rubbish and recycling trucks.
 CPZs reduce nuisance and dangerous parking, for example parking on pavements or blocking access.

 - Where visitor and commuter parking is particularly pressured, CPZs mean it’s easier for residents, and their visitors and delivery drivers, to park near their homes.